EnergySystemsModellingLab/MUSE_2.0/CONTRIBUTING.md

 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
 - Reference issues and pull requests liberally after the first line
-- When only changing documentation, include `[ci skip]` in the commit title
 - Consider starting the commit message with an applicable emoji:
   - :art: `:art:` when improving the format/structure of the code
   - :racehorse: `:racehorse:` when improving performance